armin-reichert/pacman/README.md

 ## Configurable navigation behavior (aka AI)

-The game gets some of its entertainment factor from the diversity of the four ghosts.
+The game gets most of its entertainment factor from the diversity of attack behavior of the four ghosts.
-Especially, each of the ghosts has its own specific attack behavior.
-In this implementation, these differences in behavior are not realized by subclassing but by configuration (This would theoretically allow to exchange behaviors at runtime).
-For each ghost state there is a move behavior assigned that is used whenever the ghost is moving in that state.
+In this implementation, these differences in behavior are not realized by subclassing but by configuration.
+For each ghost state there is a behavior assigned that is used whenever the ghost is moving in that state.

 <img src="doc/pacman.png"/>

 ### Pac-Man

-Pac-Man is controlled by the keyboard:
+Pac-Man's movement is controlled by the keyboard:

 ```java
 public int supplyIntendedDir() {